 Glenn Owings serves as a volunteer for nonprofits in the greater New Orleans area, helping to build the capacity of institutions in the arts, education and health & human services sectors, including New Orleans Center for the Creative Arts, Lazarus House, Roots of Music, Threadhead Cultural Foundation and 826 New Orleans.
 She has previously served on the board of Christ Episcopal School and the Magnolia Gardens Civic Association.
 Glenn holds a Bachelor’s in General Studies from Birmingham-Southern College and a Master’s in Political Science from Tulane University.
 She has worked as an adjunct professor of Political Science at Lonestar College and as a tutor for middle school and high school children.

-Neil Ranu has counseled business owners, companies, community groups, and nonprofits in all aspects of their operations as an attorney at law firms in Louisiana and California.
+Neil Ranu has counseled business owners, companies, community groups, and nonprofits in all aspects of their operations as an attorney at law firms and public interest organizations in Louisiana and California.
 He received his undergraduate and law degrees from the University of California at Berkeley.
 In 2010, he moved from California to attend the graduate Creative Writing Workshop at the University of New Orleans.
-He now defends the interests of children as a children's rights attorney at the Southern Poverty Law Center.
+He currently practices law at a boutique law firm in New Orleans.

+Cory Sparks is Major Gifts Officer at Dillard University.
+In his career he has worked as pastor of churches and as a fundraising and organizational development consultant for more than 325 nonprofit organizations.
 Originally from Fort Smith, Arkansas, Cory has served churches in New Orleans and suburban Lafayette.
-He’s also an organizational development consultant who has worked with more than 325 nonprofit organizations.
 Cory often speaks to groups about ways to promote a more just and caring society.
 He is Secretary of community organizing group Together New Orleans and Past President of the New Orleans Chapter of the Association of Fundraising Professionals.
 He’s also on the advisory team for the Community Developers Program of The United Methodist Church’s General Board of Global Ministries.
 Rev. Dr. Sparks holds an A.B. from Columbia University, an M.Div. from Southern Methodist University, and a Doctorate in American History from Louisiana State University.

 Liz Dunnebacke’s professional career began over 25 years ago in the entertainment industry in her native California, where her experience ranged from property development for Comedy Central to free-lance work on PBS documentaries.
 Since moving to New Orleans in 2004 Liz’s work has toggled between television production and nonprofit administration, occasionally blending the two.
 As the Executive Director of New Orleans Video Access Center, Liz saw the quintupling of the organization’s operating budget and built workforce development programs that put New Orleanians back to work in the burgeoning film industry in the aftermath of Hurricane Katrina.
 Returning to free-lance television production, she continued to serve on the board of several New Orleans-based nonprofit organizations, including founding a Louisiana chapter of Women in Film & Television, and helping the New Orleans Film Society to restructure and grow.
+She currently serves on the Board of Directors of the Green Burial Council, International.
 Since 2013, Liz has followed the growth (return) of the green burial and home-funeral movements with passion, and is committed to providing resources to the community for sustainable end-of-life care.
 Liz holds a BA in Theatre Arts from Brown University.